Pineapple & Coconut Banana Bread

 2. Healthier & Taste Good

-For the recipe, I also increase the fat & dairy content (that is required for the bake), by using some full fat Greek yoghurt.
-You could also use any plain/natural thick-set yoghurt too.
+For the recipe, I also increase the fat & dairy content (that is required for the bake), by using some Greek-style yoghurt.
+You could also use any plain/natural thick-set yoghurt too, & low fat works too provided it is still thick set.

 Banana Goodness

 Of course there’s bananas too, which are providing the recipe & us with many things.
 Once the bananas are ripe, the starch converts to sugars (glucose, fructose & sucrose).
-Bananas however have a relatively low glycaemic index (GI) of 42-58 dependent on how ripe they are.
-The fibre in bananas is believed to have benefit to our gut health, & of course they are rich in potassium, vitamin B6 & Vitamin C. They are also great if you are dehydrated, and especially good for post workout, as they are rich in electrolytes that you might have lost.
+Bananas however have a relatively low glycaemic index (GI) of 42-58 dependent on how ripe they are1.
+The fibre in bananas is believed to have benefit to our gut health2, & of course they are rich in potassium, vitamin B6 & Vitamin C3.
+They are also great if you are dehydrated, and especially good for post workout, as they are rich in electrolytes that you might have lost.

 (See in the photo my Easy Banana Bread Recipe)